“I advise you to go on living solely to enrage those who are paying your annuities. It is the only pleasure I have left.” – Voltaire

 Let’s get creative here with some inventive uses of income splitting…

-1) Are you unable to contribute to an RRSP because of age restrictions, but still want to benefit from the tax advantages?
+1) Are you unable to contribute to an RRSP and buy stocks because of age restrictions, but still want to benefit from the tax advantages?
 As long as an individual has earned income, a contribution to a spousal RRSP is still possible if the spouse is 71 or younger.

 2) Retired persons earning more than $72,809 as of July 2016 face a reduced amount of government Old Age Security benefit on a graduated scale.
 At $118,055, claw back completely eliminates the OAS benefit.
 Through income splitting, claw back can be reduced or completely avoided by dividing income equally between spouses.